-Myth: ADHD is caused by poor parenting.
+Myth: ADHD is the result of poor parenting.

 Fact: As we mentioned above, although the root cause of ADHD has yet to be determined, poor parenting is not one of them.
-Causes can range from genetics, the environment or even complications during development.
+Causes can range from genetics, the environment, or even complications during development.

 Myth: Adults with ADHD are just lazy.

 Fact: As with children, ADHD in adults can result in them being unable to keep track of their responsibilities or work.
-It isn’t that an adult with the condition who isn’t completing his/her tasks is being lazy, it’s that they are having trouble following through with it due to the disorder.
+It isn’t that an adult with the condition who isn’t completing his/her tasks is being lazy; it’s that they are having trouble following through with it due to the disorder.

 Myth: Adults with ADHD should have an easier time overcoming their condition than children.

-Fact: Adults can have just as much difficulty in dealing with their condition as children, especially since symptoms can change as they age, sometimes even becoming more severe.
+Fact: Adults can have just as much difficulty dealing with their condition as children, especially since symptoms can change as they age, sometimes even becoming more severe.

 Would You Like to Know 10 Ways to Manage ADHD in the Workplace?